guimiaozhang/mycotoxins/README.md

 No data is available to public due to the non-disclosure agreement.

-Code is here and we can discuss more if you like.
+Simplified code is here and we can discuss more if you like.